langcog/metalab2/README.md

 To add a new shiny app or edit a shiny app, look in the `shinyapps` directory.
 Don't forget to edit the corresponding metadata file.

 All current shiny apps use a common R file `shinyapps/common/global.R`.

-You can access it (source it) using `source('../common/global.R')`.

 Variables that are currently accessible from this file: